meedan/meedan-ui-guide/README.md

 A team reference for UI production techniques and build processes.

-See the 'projects' directory.

-Each project is self-contained and self-documenting.

 ## Quick start

     `npm install -g rnpm` # install rnpm